data-djinn/second_cerebrum/Resources/Improving SQL Server Query Performance.md

 - remove duplicates
 - number & order of columns in the `SELECT` statement must be the same between queries
 ### Alternatives
-`EXTISTS` filters the outer query when there is a matching datum between the outer query & subquery
+`EXISTS` filters the outer query when there is a matching datum between the outer query & subquery
  - evaluates `TRUE` or `FALSE`
 **EXISTS stops searching the sub-query when the condition is true** vs